sandia-proj/SETGen/README.md

-# MinimegaWrapper
+# SETGen
-A Wrapper that controls minimega and network traffic generator.
+An all in one Minimega VM Controller, System and Traffic Generator